- Explore temples and tombs of the ancient Pharaohs

 With over 1000 species of fish and 150 species of coral, the Red Sea is home to some of the best scuba diving and snorkelling in the world.

-Highlights of the Western Desert include the Valley of the Golden Mummies, as well as the oasis towns of Bahareya, Farafra, Dakhla, Kharga and Siwa.
+Part of the North African Sahara belt, the Western Desert is barren and uninhabited dotted by the oases towns of Bahareya, Farafra, Dakhla, Kharga and Siwa.

 Once ruled by Cleopatra, Alexandria is a vibrant city on the Mediterranean Sea with lovely beaches and relics of ancient Rome and Egypt.